A study of newly discovered close binary open clusters in the Milky Way: Conclusion and discussion

-This paper studied only the CBOCs in the Galaxy.
-However, there should be much more wide binary open clusters (WBOCs).
+This paper studied only the candidate CBOCs in the Milky Way.
+However, there should be many more wide binary open clusters (WBOCs).
 We will study them in another work.
-This will be very important for understanding the properties, formation and evolution of binary star clusters.
+This will be important for understanding the properties, formation and evolution of binary star clusters.

-Because we did our research on the basis of the catalog of \cite{2023AA...673A.114H}, the results actually depend on the accuracy of the data of the catalog.
-There are usually some uncertainties in such catalog.
-Moreover, when we identify CBOCs, we did not taken into account the relationship between the main direction of the star distribution and the direction of the line between the two sub-clusters.
-Some new method, e.g., projected vector distribution (VPD), will be used in the future.
-It is therefore valuable to check the results via some deeper studies.
+Since our research is based on the catalogue of \cite{2023AA...673A.114H}, the results actually depend on the accuracy of the data in the catalogue.
+There are usually some uncertainties in such catalogue.
+There is another catalogue that contains much more star clusters, i.e. UCC \citep{2023MNRAS.526.4107P}.
+However, many clusters are actually duplicates.
+This prevents us from using the database directly to search for binary clusters.
+It is necessary to carry out further studies after the database has been processed.

-\section{Data Availability}
+\section{Data availability}

-The data can be derived on request to the authors.
+The data can be derived from Zenodo (DOI: 10.5281/zenodo.12703204).